Twenkid/SIGI-2024/README.md

 **Todor Arnaudov:**

-* "The Prophets of the Thinking Machine: AGI & Transhumanism: History, Theory and Pioneers" or "Todor's predictions" or <a href="https://github.com/Twenkid/Theory-of-Universe-and-Mind">Theory of Universe and Mind</a>: the works of a teenage boy that were decades ahead of the current top interdisciplinary researchers and AI mainstream.
-A presentation of the "biblical" documentary collection book proving the pioneering work and correct predictions, probably also a presentation about the new piece from the theory which is not published yet: "Universe and Mind 6", which compares with recent talks and claims of similar recent works from the school of thought of Karl Friston, Michael Levin, their colleagues and students etc.
+* The book "The Prophets of the Thinking Machine: AGI & Transhumanism: History, Theory and Pioneers[ & Present and Future]" a survey of the history of AI, AI prophets and "Todor's predictions" or <a href="https://github.com/Twenkid/Theory-of-Universe-and-Mind">Theory of Universe and Mind</a> within the landscape: the works of a teenage boy that were decades ahead of the current top interdisciplinary researchers and AI mainstream (yet they were also rediscovering other forgotten "prophets").
+A presentation of the "biblical" documentary collection book proving the pioneering work and correct predictions, probably also a presentation about the new piece from the theory which is not published yet: "Universe and Mind 6" etc., which compares with recent talks and claims of similar recent works from the school of thought of Karl Friston, Michael Levin, their colleagues and students etc.
 * Master of All Trades <s>"Jack of All Trades"</s> - a project for building an AGI infrastructure: summary of directions, plans (looking for partners) - see the repo and the issues: https://github.com/Twenkid/Vsy-Jack-Of-All-Trades-AGI-Bulgarian-Internet-Archive-And-Search-Engine
 * Workshop/Tutorial/Technical reports for Arnoldifier - converting a deepfake library to grayscale ?
   * Part of a Section/Session: First Festival of the Sacred Computer and Twenkid Studio for Deepfake Cinema, Satire, Computational Creativity
 * Workshops: Review of ROS2, Gazebo, Ardupilot, Isaac ROS and Isaac SIM ... - simulation infrastructure for robotics, autonomous vehicles, flying drones ?
 * E.Z. - an autonomous drone brain for Jack of All Trades: building the foundation (...) ?
 * BGGPT - evaluations, comparisons, tests, code, utilities, tutorials
+* GPT2-MEDIUM-BG - a review of this historical LLM trained in 2021 and maybe the biggest? for Bulgarian at the time
-* Whisper and whisper.cpp - Speech recognition tutorial
+* Whisper and whisper.cpp with AutoClap - Speech recognition tutorial
 * Voice controlled Localy running LLMs with Autoclap, Whisper, GPT4ALL, BGGPT/Mistral/StarCoder and Sacred Computer's glue
 * Large Language Models and ML, Prompt Engineering - Tutorials, ...
 GPT2, BGGPT, other models, different modes, tasks, quantizations, tips ...
-* Toshko 3 - announcement/demo/new version of the speech synthesizer, now with Speech Recognition: Part ot Jack of All Trades
+* Toshko 3 - announcement/demo/new version of the speech synthesizer, now with Speech Recognition: Part ot Jack of All Trades?
-* Smarty 2 - announcement/demo/... a new hugely updated version of the once "most intelligent dictionary" in the world, created for just 3 months back in 2007 (I managed to rebuild it on 15.3.2024 and it grows quickly): Part ot Jack of All Trades
+* Smarty 2 - announcement/demo/... of updates of the once "most intelligent dictionary" in the world at the time, created for just 3 months back in 2007 (I managed to rebuild it on 15.3.2024 and it grew quicklym however then went on hold): Part ot Jack of All Trades
+* Intro of ACS?
+Assistant C# - the "stealth" research accelerator/assistant of the Sacred Computer
 * ?
-General workshops/tutorials on NLP, NLG, Web scraping, ...
+General workshops/tutorials on NLP, NLG, Web scraping, ... ?
 * ?
 KidVM - experimental simple Virtual Machine/CPU for (...)
 * ...